arkon108/book-reviews/summaries/004-peopleware.md

 In the conclusive chapter of the book authors warn us to keep our efforts for change focused.
 It's better to pull off one substantial change (inspired by the book) properly than to try to do too much, causing chaos and dissatisfaction of everyone involved.

 > Just north of the Danish city of Copenhagen is the castle Kronborg.
 For a price of few kroner, you can visit the castle casements and see there the reclining form of Holgar Dansk, the legendary sleeping giant of Denmark.
-He sleeps quietly while the country rests in peace, but if ever Denmar should be in danger, Holgar will awake, and then his wrath will be terrible to see.
+He sleeps quietly while the country rests in peace, but if ever Denmark should be in danger, Holgar will awake, and then his wrath will be terrible to see.

 The giant in your organization is the body of your coworkers.
 If there's too little common sense, and too much harm is done to the environment of the workplace, the giant will wake up.
 It doesn't take a lot, it can be enough that a single person says "This is unacceptable".

   * An entire department of a large government agency has stuffed the bells in it's old-fashioned telephones with tissues.
 There is no loud ringing now - only a gentle purr of clicks (or is it the quiet voice of Holgar Dansk?)
-  * A California computer company has had a rash of guerilla attacks against the paging system in the programmer area.
+  * A California computer company has had a rash of guerrilla attacks against the paging system in the programmer area.
 The wires keep getting cut.
 Because the are programmers seated in what used to be an assembly bay, the ceilings (and the paging system speakers) are 16 feet up in the air.
 Who can ever reach so high?
 Perhaps it was Holgar Dansk
   * The manager of a large project in Minneapolis has refused to move his people to the new quarters. ("New" in this case meant smaller and noisier.)
 Administrators were simply stunned at his refusal; they had never considered the possibility.
 Working people are supposed to do as they're told.
 The manager had a different theory, that working people are supposed to do work.
 He had assembled enough evidence about the new environment to convince himself that they couldn't do that in the new workplace.
 So the proper function of the manager was to say no. If he had been all alone in taking this stand, it would have been easy to overrule him.
 But he wasn't alone, he had Holgar Dansk on his side.

 > Sociology matters more than technology or even money.
 It's supposed to be productive, satisfying fun to work.
-If it isn't, then there's nothing else worth concetrating on.
+If it isn't, then there's nothing else worth concentrating on.

 Conclusion
 ==========

 This work is a priceless collection of advice distilled from years of working in the software industry - and it's applicable for any working environment of knowledge workers.
-Too often we get blindsighted with the technology aspect of managing people and forget to manage them as humans.
+Too often we get blind sighted with the technology aspect of managing people and forget to manage them as humans.

 The book should be mandatory reading for anyone who works in tech industry, regardless if they manage people or are managed by others.
 An enlightening, fun and educating read.